ibm-cloud-docs/speech-to-text/language-resource-ng.md

 ### Using the sounds_like field
 {: #sounds-like-ng}

 The `sounds_like` field specifies how a word is pronounced by speakers in audio.
 By default, the service does not automatically attempt to generate a sounds-like pronunciation for a word for which you do not provide one.
 You can add sounds-likes for any words that do not have them.
 After adding or modifying words, you must validate the words resource to ensure that each word's definition is complete and valid.
-For more information, see [Validating a words resource for next-generation models](#validateModel-ng).
+For more information, see [Validating a words resource for large speech models and next-generation models](#validateModel-ng).

 You can provide as many as five alternative pronunciations for a word that is difficult to pronounce or that can be pronounced in different ways.
 Some possible uses of the field follow: